-My art is based on personal expression.
+Personal expression is the bases of my work.
 Themes and mediums evolve but personal narrative remains my way of creative communication.

-Driven by a lifelong instinct to explore my environment from a unique and intimate perspective I’ve become obsessed with the wonder and visual poetry that lies in its details.
+Driven by a lifelong instinct to explore my environment from an intimate perspective I’ve become obsessed with the world that lies within its intricacy.

-Liebet Jooste is a contemporary South African artist living and working in an old workers’ cottage on a Strandveld plain outside the West Coast fishing village of Paternoster.
-Inspired by the natural environment surrounding her, Jooste interprets her experiences of it through intricate, semi abstract painted and illustrated works.
+Liebet Jooste is a contemporary South African environmental artist living and working in an old workers’ cottage on a Strandveld plain outside the West Coast fishing village of Paternoster.
+Intrigued by the natural environment surrounding her, Jooste communicates her experiences of it through intricate, semi abstract painted and illustrated works.

 Born in Pretoria in 1983, Jooste grew up there and in 2006 obtained a BA Fine Arts degree from the University of Pretoria, specializing in expressive self-portraiture painting.
 The following year she was a finalist in the Absa L'Atelier Award and in 2008 part of the International Triennale of Contemporary Art in Prague.
-Illustration was added to her practice when Jooste launched her designer brand, Things by Liebet in 2009.
+Illustration was added to her practice when Jooste launched her designer brand Things by Liebet in 2009.
 In 2011 she began exhibiting very detailed, quirky works on paper with a deeply personal narrative, which lead to her illustrating the cover artworks for Karen Zoid's 2012 album, Zoid Afrika.
-In 2015 Jooste self published her debut colouring book, The Colouring Book by Liebet which was featured in the Go!, Weg! and South African Artist magazines.
-It was also named one of Visi magazine's picks of the week.
-Her second colouring book, Liebetland: A Colouring Book, was published by Imagnary House in 2017.
-Jooste moved to Betty's Bay in the Overberg region of the Western Cape at the end of that year.
+In 2015 Jooste self-published her debut colouring book, The Colouring Book by Liebet and in 2017 Imagnary House published her second one, Liebetland: A Colouring Book.

-Situated slightly inland, Jooste now works in a rustic home studio surrounded by vast open veld and the ever-changing elements.
-However, the ocean is still the constant theme in her work because hearing the waves crash in the distance, the foghorn on a misty day and seeing the lighthouse of Cape Columbine turning through the night, her imagination remains fixed on the wildly poetic, marine world that awaits her regular creative explorations.
+Situated slightly inland now, Jooste works in a rustic home studio set in a vast open veld with the ever-changing elements passing by and the sound of the waves crashing in the distance.
+The shoreline is still the theme of her work as her imagination remains fixed on the wildly poetic marine world that awaits her regular explorations.